Fenqihu Old Street: Bentos, Bamboo & Fireflies in Alishan Region

 The final, westernmost section of Fenqihu Old Street is again a normal paved/outdoor street.
 Here you’ll find more of everything, including a few more bento box shops.

-Some highlights to watch out for are the insanely delicious millet donuts (甜甜圈), which come in flavors like cheese, chocolate, or maple, and the slushy aiyu (愛玉) drinks with basil seeds and brown sugar here.
+Also watch for the slushy aiyu (愛玉) drinks with basil seeds and brown sugar here.

 Two donuts on a paper bag